Close Menu

 Weather

 The Canary Islands have a subtropical climate, with mild winters and warm summers.
-However, the islands can also experience extreme weather conditions, such as: (See Also: Is it Safe to Visit Miami Right Now?
-The Latest Updates)
+However, the islands can also experience extreme weather conditions, such as: (See Also: Petra Safe to Visit?
+Is It Worth The Risk)

 • Hurricanes: The Canary Islands are located in a hurricane-prone area, and it’s essential to be prepared for potential storms.